deephdc/deep-docs/source/user/modules/mods.rst

 * If you want to build the container directly in your machine, follow the instructions in DEEP-OC Dockerfile `here <https://github.com/deephdc/DEEP-OC-mods>`_.

+* Prediction through DEEPaaS API in DEEP stack is easy and similar as locally.
+You just go to the assigned DEEPaaS endpoint instead of the local endpoint.

 2. Train through DEEPaaS API in DEEP stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^